 To be exempt from paying Relocation Assistance

-A Landlord is only exempt from mandatory relocation assistance requirements as outlined in Portland City Code if the Landlord meets the following requirements:
+A Landlord is only exempt from paying mandatory Relocation Assistance if the Landlord meets the following requirements:

 - meet the criteria for an exemption listed in Section 30.01.085.G;